-In our new series, Skincare SparkNotes, we’re going to break down your most burning skincare questions in easy, digestible pieces of information.
-Similar to when you “read” The Taming of the Shrew in high school (we’re not judging), our Skincare SparkNotes cards will help to quickly lay out all the key information you need to know on the subject.
+In our series Skincare SparkNotes, we’re breaking down your most burning skincare questions in easy, digestible pieces of information.
+Similar to when you “read” The Taming of the Shrew in high school (we’re not judging), our Skincare SparkNotes will help to quickly lay out all the key information you need to know on the subject.
 Except instead of “cutting corners,” per se, this series brings you fast, definitive answers to your skincare problems so you can get back to your regularly scheduled programming.

-To remove these, Benjamin suggests in-office treatments like micro-needing that use PRP, or platelet-rich plasma, where your blood is drawn, put in a centrifuge, then stamped back in; as well as laser treatments (unless you have dark skin—doing so would be very painful as lasers seek dark pigmentation to zap and remove).
-For at-home treatments, Benjamin recommends her micro-roller ($30) used in conjunction with serums that have epidermal growth factors (more on that in our micro-needling how-to guide.)
-At-home peels are greatly helpful for evening out skin’s texture, too.
+To remove these, Benjamin suggests in-office treatments like micro-needling that use PRP, or platelet-rich plasma, where your blood is drawn, put in a centrifuge, then stamped back in.
+She also suggests laser treatments, unless you have dark skin—doing so would be very painful, as lasers seek dark pigmentation to zap and remove.
+For at-home treatments, Benjamin recommends her derma-roller ($125) used in conjunction with serums that have epidermal growth factors (more on that in our derma-roller guide.)
+At-home peels are also helpful for evening out skin’s texture.

-“While less common than indented scars, some cystic acne sufferers experience hypertrophic or raised scars, which occur when the skin over-produces collagen during the healing process.
-Hypertrophic scars are often red or pinkish in color and can sometimes look like swollen acne lesions.
+“While less common than indented scars, some cystic acne sufferers experience hypertrophic or raised scars, which occur when the skin overproduces collagen during the healing process.
+Hypertrophic scars are often red or pinkish and can sometimes look like swollen acne lesions.
 This type of scarring can be incredibly troublesome because it looks like you still have acne even after your blemishes have disappeared,” Benjamin explains.

-To lighten these areas, Benjamin suggests at-home peels, micro-needling, and brightening serums ($150) infused with peptides to keep skin soft and spot-free.
-Also, Benjamin stresses the importance of wearing an SPF because the sun can darken hyperpigmentation even more.
+To lighten these areas, Benjamin suggests at-home peels, micro-needling, and her Plant Stem Cell Peptide Serum ($150), which is infused with peptides to keep skin soft and spot-free.
+Also, Benjamin stresses the importance of wearing SPF because the sun can darken hyperpigmentation even more.